 Now is the time to evaluate your operations.
 What aspects can be streamlined?
 Restaurants should look for ways to be as efficient as possible.
 As we come out of this crisis, you’ll need to be as competitive as you can.
 The economy is MUCH different compared to what it was before the crisis began.
 Take the opportunity to eliminate anything that wasn’t working well to help improve your margins.

-If needed, your restaurant can also choose a short-term loan to make the transition into post-pandemic operations easier.
+If needed, your restaurant can also choose a short-term loan or same day loan to make the transition into post-pandemic operations easier.

 While everyone else remains in a reactive mode, you might find a competitive edge by operating in a proactive mode.